keu/docs/software/deploy-nfs.md

 * A directory for DAGs.
 * Read access for a user with GID `50000` and UID `50000`.
 For an example setup of this, read [Configuring Ip-based access control](https://cloud.google.com/filestore/docs/creating-instances#configuring_ip-based_access_control) in Google Cloud's documentation.

-## Add an NFS Volume to a Deployment
+## Add an NFS volume to a Deployment

 Workspace editors can configure a new or existing Airflow Deployment to use a provisioned NFS volume for DAG deploys.
 From there, any member of your organization with write permissions to the NFS volume can deploy DAGs to the Deployment.
 To do so: